 A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a certain number of points for you for a specified period during your application process.
 This ensures that your interest rate won't get higher while you are working through the application process.

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer ones typically costing more.
-A lender can agree to freeze an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Rate lock periods can vary in length, between 15 to 60 days, with the longer spans generally costing more.
+The lender will agree to hold an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.